 The difference between SaaS and on-premises software is best illustrated with an example.
 Let’s consider a popular product that recently made the transition from the traditional software delivery model to the SaaS model — Adobe Photoshop.
 If you employ or work with visual creators, you’ve probably seen Photoshop in action.
 Years ago, Adobe Photoshop, along with countless other programs, were sold to consumers for a one-time price.
 Once the consumer paid, they were given a key to access a certain version of Photoshop indefinitely.

 But if you attempt to buy the latest version of Photoshop on Adobe’s website, you’ll quickly realize that’s no longer how Adobe offers its industry-leading product to consumers.
 Instead of paying a high up-front cost for a one-time product license, you must sign up for a monthly subscription to Adobe Creative Cloud.
 This monthly fee is lower than the purchase price of Photoshop in the old model and gives access to the most recent version of multiple Adobe products as well as instant updates.
 Moreover, testing a product before paying lots of money for it is a significant benefit.

 Though there has been pushback against the subscription trend, the SaaS model has caught on because it offers benefits for both developers and users.

 Advantages of SaaS

-Regular and longer-lasting revenue for developers
+- Regular and longer-lasting revenue for developers

-Lower upfront costs for consumers
+- Lower up-front costs for users

 How to develop a SaaS solution